Over 200,000 Google Ads users were banned in 2014.

 3 Small Business Owners See Their Companies Collapse After A Suspension

 A significant number of Google Ads users rely primarily on advertising to get new customers, so the idea of a suspension or a ban is like a nightmare where you’re on the Titanic and you see the Hindenberg coming to your rescue.

 John Jonas was spending about $20,000 a month with Google Ads when he got a warning email from Google stating that an ad was flagged due to a trademark violation, so he requested an exception.
 The following day, he logged into his account to discover it had no impressions, so he emailed Google.

 After a lightning fast six day response, they informed him that his account had been suspended as a result of submitting ads that violated their copyright policies.
 The email reminded him that they could and were suspending his account because they felt like it.

 Jonas attempted a variety of methods to reach out to someone at Google to reinstate his account.
 He was told that there was no person on the planet that could undo the suspension, it was final, forever, set in iron.
 In fact, one email specifically told him to stop contacting people because of this irreversible decision that totally couldn’t have been undone by simply making a change in a computer database.

 Jonas moved on and is getting his PPC needs met through other companies.

 2. Dooley Learns Not To Violate A Page

 This is another story of someone with a fairly large ad spend of around $20,000 per month.
-Iain Dooley was in the process of working on an AdWords eBook “Your First 3 Months on AdWords” when he received the dreaded page violation email from Google.
+Iain Dooley was in the process of working on a Google Ads eBook “Your First 3 Months on AdWords” when he received the dreaded page violation email from Google.

 Dooley had set up a single page on Unbounce that told a bit about what he was doing and had a form to fill out.
 He was notified that the page violated Google’s Information Harvesting policy.
 After pausing his accounts, he tried to get to the bottom of the issue after having had no problems with several other similar ads.